dcannatella/LCCanalysis/README.md

 (PRD).
 This preprocessing step ensured the creation of a seamless and localized elevation dataset tailored to the study area.
-Additionally, administrative boundaries for the PRD were delineated by merging different shapefiles containing features on administrative boundaries of Hong Kong, Macao, and Mainland cities forming the PRD.
+Additionally, administrative boundaries for the PRD were delineated by merging different shapefiles containing features on the administrative boundaries of Hong Kong, Macao, and Mainland cities forming the PRD.
 By harmonizing and integrating these diverse datasets, the analysis facilitated a comprehensive understanding of the urbanization dynamics within the PRD,